 About Dan McClenaghan

+I write stuff.
 I began with my Ruth and Ellis/Clete and Juanita stories in the early 1980s.
 At the beginning of the new millennium I started writing reviews of jazz CDs, first at American Reporter, and then (and now) at All About Jazz.
 I’ve tried my hand at novels, without success.

 I’ve been published in a bunch of small presses, most notably the now defunct Wormwood Review.
 This was in the pre-computer age, when we whomped up our stories on typewriters, then rolled down to Kinkos to make copies, which we stuck in manila envelopes, along with a return envelope with return postage attached.
 Times have changed.